 What Drivers DO NOT Know about Brakes System

-When it comes to a common car owner, brakes system is not usually what they pay much attention to.
-The reasons for is very basic, but important.
+When it comes to a common car owner, car brake system is not usually what they pay much attention to.
+The reasons are very basic, but important.
 When brakes start exhibiting the symptoms of bad health, we fail to recognize them.
 And, when we ignore these symptoms, especially in case of old cars, the problem only aggravates.

 Even the most seemingly untypical symptom like fluid puddles on the floor under your car could spell a problem with car brakes.
 So, here are 5 things that you probably didn’t know about brakes, but should know all the same.